crs-org/ouch-releases/README.md

 # ouch releases for different platforms using GoReleaser

-https://github.com/ouch-org/ouch does not have a release yet so let's build them by yourself
+https://github.com/ouch-org/ouch does not have a fresh release yet, so let's build it by yourself

 ## installation